wkeeling/selenium-wire/README.rst

     # All subsequent requests will *not* contain existing_param1 or existing_param2

-Perhaps more usefully, parameter overrides can be applied on a per-URL basis using a regex to match the appropriate URL:
+Perhaps more usefully, parameter overrides can be applied on a per-URL basis using a regex to match the appropriate request URL:

 .. code:: python